Matt Canavan

 Matthew James Canavan (born 17 December 1980) is an Australian politician.
 He was elected to the Australian Senate representing the state of Queensland at the 2013 federal election for the term beginning 1 July 2014.
 He won re-election at the 2016 election and again at the 2022 Australian federal election.
 He was the Minister for Resources and Northern Australia between February 2016 and February 2020.
 He is a member of the Liberal National Party and sits with National Party in federal parliament.

 In July 2017, amid the 2017–18 Australian parliamentary eligibility crisis, Canavan resigned from Cabinet over doubt as to his eligibility to be a member of the parliament, after discovering that he might be an Italian citizen.
-Section 44(i) of the Australian Constitution prohibits election of dual citizens to the Parliament of Australia.
-Italian constitutional experts were unable to advise with certainty whether he had inherited Italian citizenship, but the High Court found on 27 October 2017 that Canavan was not an Italian citizen and therefore was not ineligible under s 44(i).
-He was reappointed to the Cabinet on the same day.
+After the High Court found in October 2017 that Canavan was not an Italian citizen, he was immediately reappointed to Cabinet.

 In February 2020, Canavan resigned again from Cabinet to support Barnaby Joyce in his unsuccessful bid for National Party leadership.

+In May 2025, Canavan unsuccessfully challenged David Littleproud for leadership following the 2025 Australian federal election in the 2025 National Party of Australia leadership spill.